Calvin Palmer: Career

 Palmer was born in Skegness and began playing non-league football with Skegness Town before being spotted by Nottingham Forest, signing in March 1958.
 He established himself in Andy Beattie's side as a tough tackling midfielder and made 90 league appearances for Forest, scoring 14 goals and playing in seven different positions.
 His performances for Forest earned him recognition as a reserve for the England under-23 side.
 On the lookout for new players as Stoke City suffered five successive defeats early in 1963–64, manager Tony Waddington was so impressed by Palmer's display he sought out Beattie after the match to broker a deal.
 Palmer cost Stoke £30,000 and was seen as a long-term replacement for the ageing Eddie Clamp.
-He was blessed with boundless energy and regularly ran back to make a tackle in his own penalty area before charging up field again.
+He was blessed with boundless energy and regularly ran back to make a tackle in his own penalty area before charging upfield again.
 He had a decent goal ratio for a midfielder averaging one every five games.
 In his first season with Stoke he played in the final of the League Cup, as Stoke lost to Leicester City after two legs.